davidtheclark/react-aria-menubutton/README.md

 # react-aria-menubutton [![Build Status](https://travis-ci.org/davidtheclark/react-aria-menubutton.svg?branch=master)](https://travis-ci.org/davidtheclark/react-aria-menubutton)

----

-**SEEKING CO-MAINTAINERS!** Continued development of this project is going to require the work of one or more dedicated co-maintainers (or forkers).
-If you're interested, please comment in [this issue](https://github.com/davidtheclark/react-aria-menubutton/issues/96).

----

 A React component (set of components, really) that will help you build accessible menu buttons by providing keyboard interactions and ARIA attributes aligned with [the WAI-ARIA Menu Button Design Pattern](http://www.w3.org/TR/wai-aria-practices/#menubutton).

 Please check out [the demo](https://davidtheclark.github.io/react-aria-menubutton/demo/).